Treaty of Versailles

-Prominent economists such as John Maynard Keynes declared the treaty too harsh—a "Carthaginian peace"—and said the reparations were excessive and counter-productive.
-On the other hand, prominent Allied figures such as French Marshal Ferdinand Foch, criticized the treaty for treating Germany too leniently.
+Critics including John Maynard Keynes declared the treaty too harsh, styling it as a "Carthaginian peace", and saying the reparations were excessive and counterproductive.
+On the other hand, prominent Allied figures such as French Marshal Ferdinand Foch criticized the treaty for treating Germany too leniently.
 This is still the subject of ongoing debate by historians and economists.

 The result of these competing and sometimes conflicting goals among the victors was a compromise that left no one satisfied.
 In particular, Germany was neither pacified nor conciliated, nor was it permanently weakened.
+The United States never ratified the Versailles treaty; instead it made a separate peace treaty with Germany, albeit based on the Versailles treaty.
 The problems that arose from the treaty would lead to the Locarno Treaties, which improved relations between Germany and the other European powers.
-The reparation system was reorganized resulting in the Dawes Plan, the Young Plan, and the indefinite postponement of reparations at the Lausanne Conference of 1932.
-The treaty's terms against Germany resulted in economic collapse and bitter resentment which powered the rise of the Nazi Party, and eventually the outbreak of a second World War.
+The reparation system was reorganized and payments reduced in the Dawes Plan and the Young Plan.
+Bitter resentment of the treaty powered the rise of the Nazi Party, and eventually the outbreak of a second World War.

 Although it is often referred to as the "Versailles Conference", only the actual signing of the treaty took place at the historic palace.
 Most of the negotiations were in Paris, with the "Big Four" meetings taking place generally at the French Ministry of Foreign Affairs on the Quai d'Orsay.

 Background

 First World War

-War broke out unexpectedly following the July Crisis in 1914.
-Austria-Hungary declared war on Serbia, followed quickly by the entry of most European powers into the First World War.
+War broke out following the July Crisis in 1914.
+Austria-Hungary declared war on Serbia, followed quickly by Germany declaring war on Russia on 1 August, and on Belgium and France on 3 August.
+The German invasion of Belgium on 3 August led to a declaration of war by Britain on Germany on 4 August, creating the conflict that became the First World War.
 Two alliances faced off, the Central Powers (led by Germany) and the Triple Entente (led by Britain, France and Russia).
 Other countries entered as fighting raged widely across Europe, as well as the Middle East, Africa and Asia.
-In 1917, the new Russian Soviet Federative Socialist Republic under Vladimir Lenin in March 1918 signed the Treaty of Brest-Litovsk, amounting to a surrender that was highly favourable to Germany.
+Having seen the overthrow of the Tsarist regime in the February Revolution and the Kerensky government in the October Revolution, the new Russian Soviet Federative Socialist Republic under Vladimir Lenin in March 1918 signed the Treaty of Brest-Litovsk, amounting to a surrender that was highly favourable to Germany.
 Sensing victory before the American Expeditionary Forces could be ready, Germany now shifted forces to the Western Front and tried to overwhelm the Allies.
 It failed.
-Instead, the Allies won decisively on the battlefield and forced an armistice in November 1918 that resembled a surrender.
+Instead, the Allies won decisively on the battlefield, overwhelmed Germany's Turkish, Austrian, and Bulgarian allies, and forced an armistice in November 1918 that resembled a surrender.